Shredmetal/llmtest/docs/api/error-handling.md

 # Error Handling

-llmtest provides specific exceptions for different error scenarios to help you handle errors gracefully in your tests.
+llm_app_test provides specific exceptions for different error scenarios to help you handle errors gracefully in your tests.

 ## Exception Hierarchy

 ```
-LLMTestError # Base exception for all llmtest errors
+LLMTestError # Base exception for all llm_app_test errors
 ├── SemanticAssertionError # When semantic matching fails
 ├── LLMConfigurationError # When configuration is invalid
 ├── LLMConnectionError # When LLM service fails